entropylan/factorio-lan-website/content/terms.md

 Photographs taken at our events cannot be included in any sponsored programme or in any form of advertising without our specific approval and sign off.

-By entering the event you grant Factory Game Lan Party permission to use your image in any publicity, marketing or promotional materials.
+By entering the event you grant FLAN Party permission to use your image in any publicity, marketing or promotional materials.

 As a condition of sale, the ticket holder consents to being filmed, photographed and recorded for television, feature films, radio, webcast and other public broadcast and/or for any video/DVD or by onsite CCTV cameras and recordings for safety and security purposes.